anshumanbh/git-all-secrets/README.md

 * It is built for integration with other tools and frameworks.
 It takes in a few input parameters and produces an output file of the results.
 Pretty straightforward!
 * It supports scanning Github Enterprise orgs/users/repos/gists as well.
 * Most of the tools out there are made to scan individual repositories.
 If you want to loop it over multiple repositories, you'd have to write your own for loop in a shell script or something like that. git-all-secrets can help you scan multiple repositories at one go.
+* You can now merge outputs from both the tools into a json file which can then be used in other automation type tools/frameworks

 ### Motivation
 I looked at a large number of open source tools that could be potentially used to look for secrets in github repositories.
 Some of the top tools that I thought were good are: [gitrob](https://github.com/michenriksen/gitrob), [truffleHog](https://github.com/dxa4481/truffleHog) and [git-secrets](https://github.com/awslabs/git-secrets).